tr1xem/AWCC/README.md

 ```

 > [!NOTE]
-> If you dont want to run it as root you can use the `awccd` daemon
+> If you don't want to run it as root, you can use the `awccd` daemon
 > that will run it as a user and will not require root privileges
 > to run it.